Here’s a comprehensive guide to profiling Python scripts, including various methods and tools to identify performance bottlenecks:

 b. line_profiler (Line-by-Line)

-2. Decorate functions with @profile
+pip install line_profiler - Decorate functions with

 @profile